How To Get From Athens Airport To Piraeus Port

 Athens Airport To Piraeus Ferry Terminal By Metro

 The next option is to take the metro, which is very quick and convenient.
-The metro station is around 10 minutes on foot from the arrivals terminal at the airport and is very easy to use.
+The metro station is around 10 minutes on foot from the arrivals level terminal at the airport and is very easy to use.
 You will choose line 3 (blue) and then change to line 1 (green) at Monastiraki Station.
 This is very clearly signposted.

 You can expect to pay 10 euros for a one-way ticket; the journey will take just under 90 minutes.
 If you’re traveling with a child under six, their journey is free.